A lot or a little?

 Imaginative Marco fishes patiently in MCELLIGOT'S POOL, a cow pond with a lot of potential.
 The boy believes an underground brook connects McElligot's pool with the sea.
 Via this route, he explains to a skeptical farmer, countless fantastic, finny creatures are sure to find their way to Marco's hook.
 Lovely watercolor illustrations earned Dr. Seuss his first Caldecott Honor.

 Is it any good?

 This is among the most beautiful of Dr. Seuss' books.
 In lovingly painted watercolors, he renders underwater scenes in swirling blues, grays, and greens, and in one two-page picture, a lovely little city of pastel buildings and telephone poles nestles among rolling green hills beside a blue-gray ocean.
-Beneath the city, the sea flows in a subterranean channel straight to McElligot's Pool (for literate fish, there's a handy sign pointing the way).
+Beneath the city, the sea flows in a subterranean channel straight to McElligot's pool (for literate fish, there's a handy sign pointing the way).

-Do you think imagining all the creatures below is as much fun as catching an ordinary fish?
+Do you think imagining all the creatures below could be as much fun as catching an ordinary fish?

 What do you think of the fish the boy imagines?
 Do any of the pictures seem to make fun of the people or fish in them?
 How would it feel if someone made fun of you?

 For kids who love Dr. Seuss

 Browse titles with similar subject matter.

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.